abhiti23/stats604-project4/README.md

 `make predictions` -- makes current predictions and outputs them to the screen

+  The output will look like this:
+  "YYYY-MM-DD", XX.X, XX.X, XX.X, ..., XX.X

+  where

+  "YYYY-MM-DD" is the current date

+  There are 300 numbers of the form XX.X where each X is a digit

+  The numbers are predictions in degrees fahrenheit

+  The order is given by:

+  Anchorage +1 day, minimum; Anchorage +1 day, average; Anchorage +1 day, maximum;

+  Anchorage +2 days, minimum; ...; Washington DC +5 days, maximum

+  Note: use the data/cities.txt file to recall the order of the output.

 `make rawdata` -- deletes and re-downloads the raw data

 When you're done and want to exit the interactive session, simply type: